Donate

 We invite you to learn more about Common Weal’s recent and ongoing programming.

-Digital Monuments: Buffalo Futurism
+Buffalo Futurism

-Launched in June 2024, Digital Monuments: Buffalo Futurism is an augmented reality (AR) that can be accessed via a free app while visiting the ceremonial Buffalo effigy in Regent Park on Treaty 4 Territory in Regina.
-Experience an Indigenous futuristic park where Tatanga (Buffalo) has returned to the land and roam freely.
+Launched in June 2024, Buffalo Futurism is a geolocated Augmented Reality(AR) experience in māmowimīwēyitamōwin Park (formerly Regent Pool Park) in Regina, Saskatchewan.
+The app transports viewers to an Indigenous futuristic park where Tatanga (Buffalo) has returned to the land and roam freely.

-Since 2022, Prince Albert writer Beth Gobeil has been bringing programming to the Herb Bassett Day Home, housed in Prince Albert’s Victoria Hospital.
+Prince Albert writer Beth Gobeil has been bringing programming to the Herb Bassett Day Home, housed in Prince Albert’s Victoria Hospital.
 During the day, seniors and others with debilitating conditions gather to take part in social activities designed to stimulate creative engagement.

 For several years, we have partnered with visual artist Michèle Mackasey and local Elders to bring artistic and cultural programming to Northern Saskatchewan communities.
 The Northern Languages Program aims to help the youth retain their original languages and find a way to make them relevant and usable in their daily lives.